twolfson/twolfson.com/articles/lessons-of-a-startup-engineer.md

   - Following this rule doesn't mean writing yourself into a corner, building with openness in mind should always be followed
   - Exception to the rule: Can be ignored if feature is next in the queue
 - Anticipating data model correctness
-  - Similar to anticipating a feature
+  - Cost: Building out something which falls flat in practice and having to rebuild it again
   - Best handled by experimenting with UX prototype first to verify it feels right (complex state in [Cynefin framework][])
 - Many more varieties